 No other way than implementing citizenship law: Kerala Governor

-Kerala Governor Arif Mohammad Khan on Saturday said the amended citizenship law was a subject of the Union List and not a state subject and it will have to be implemented by states.
+Kerala Governor Arif Mohammad Khan on Saturday said the amended citizenship law was the subject of the central list and not a state subject and therefore it will have to be implemented.
 "There is no way other than implementing the act.
 It will have to be implemented under (Article) 254," Khan told reporters in response to a question on some states refusing to implement the new law.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)